butter-network/butter/docs/pres/pres.md

 - [Gnutella](https://www.gnu.org/philosophy/gnutella.en.html)
 - [BitTorrent](https://www.bittorrent.com/)

-*(really only `libp2p` applies directly)

 Note:
-- While Gnutella and BitTorrent are both decentralised peer-to-peer systems, they are the system as opposed to the framework
-- They have less functionality and are fit for one purpose
+- (really only `libp2p` applies directly - because its is a framework)

 ---
 <!-- .slide: style="text-align: left;" -->
 ### Demo

-- A node's journey by building a reverse echo dapp
+- A node's journey - building a reverse echo dapp
 - Wiki dapp

-The project GitHub page [github.com/a-shine/butter](https://github.com/a-shine/butter) includes examples too
+The project GitHub page [github.com/a-shine/butter](https://github.com/a-shine/butter) has lots more examples

+Note:
+- There are two levels of demo
+  - How a developer might use the framework to build a dapp - the developer experience
+  - A dapp built using Butter - a high-level application/service experience

 ---
 <!-- .slide: style="text-align: left;" -->